SaaS PPC Campaigns Falling Flat? Here’s Our Exact SaaS PPC Optimization Process [Plus: Target CPC calculator]

 Instead, what you want to do is:

-- Optimize for engagement in the beginning (clicks to a blog, views of a video, and higher funnel conversions such as gated content downloads).
+- SaaS PPC optimization should focus on engagement in the beginning (clicks to a blog, views of a video, and higher funnel conversions such as gated content downloads).

 - Give the platform time to learn which users are a good fit (or a poor fit) based on their behavior when they click on your ads.